Towns and Villages of Transylvania Tour

 End of the tour

-Book for 3 people and get a discount of 5%
+Book for 3 persons and get a discount of 5%

-Book for 4 or more people, and you get a discount of 10%
+Book for 4 or more persons and get a discount of 10%

 Included:

-- Accommodation for 9 nights in 3/4-star hotels and superior B&Bs
+• Accommodation for 8 nights in 4-star hotels and B&Bs

 Not Included:

-- Photographing or filming fees at the visited sites
+• Photographing or filming fees at the visited sites (if required)